 The practice team understood the importance of obtaining and recording patients' consent to treatment.
-The staff were aware of the need to obtain proof of legal guardianship or Power of Attorney for patients who lacked capacity or for children who are looked after.
-The dentists gave patients information about treatment options and the risks and benefits of these, so they could make informed decisions.
+The dentist gave patients information about treatment options and the risks and benefits of these, so they could make informed decisions.
 We saw this documented in patients' records.
 Patients confirmed their dentist listened to them and gave them clear information about their treatment.

-The practice's consent policy included information about the Mental Capacity Act 2005.
 The team understood their responsibilities under the act when treating adults who might not be able to make informed decisions.
-The policy also referred to Gillick competence, by which a child under the age of 16 years of age may give consent for themselves in certain circumstances.
+The policy also referred to circumstances by which a child under the age of 16 years of age may give consent for themselves in certain circumstances.
 Staff were aware of the need to consider this when treating young people under 16 years of age.
+However, the practice's consent policy did not included information about the Mental Capacity Act 2005 (MCA) or capacity issues.
+The practice had not undertaken MCA training.
+We spoke with the provider about this and they told us they would review their consent policy and undertake MCA training.